telerik/ajax-docs/sharepoint/2007/radeditor-for-moss/dialogs/externaldialogspath-property.md

 # ExternalDialogsPath property

 By default, all RadEditor dialogs are embedded as resource files in the Telerik.Web.UI.dll file, which makes their customization harder.
-In order to provide an easy way to modify the editor's dialogs, the Telerik UI for ASP.NET AJAX suite installation now comes with an extra folder named **EditorDialogs**which contains the dialogs' ascx files.
+In order to provide an easy way to modify the editor's dialogs, the Telerik® UI for ASP.NET Ajax suite installation now comes with an extra folder named **EditorDialogs**which contains the dialogs' ascx files.
 You can configure RadEditor to use the external dialog files by copying the **EditorDialogs**folder to the root of the web application and setting the **ExternalDialogsPath**property to point to it, e.g.

 ## Example: